-Due to concerns over the spread of COVID-19 and the array of restrictions imposed across Europe, the organisers have decided to postpone the in-person portion of the EFIMBA FWS until Spring 2021.
+Due to concerns over the spread of COVID-19 and the array of restrictions imposed across Europe, the organisers have decided to postpone the in-person portion of the EFIMBA FWS until a date as yet to be determined.
 The date listed above is a placeholder, the exact date will be announced once it has been decided.
 However, in order to advance the EFIMBA agenda, the organisers and participants will be holding a series of online meetings from October 13-16th.
 The goal of these meetings will be to facilitate collaboration on the topic area prior to the meeting in order to derive even more impact from the in-person event.

 In order to measure and track progress towards environmental targets such as those outlined in the UN's SDGs or the EU's MSFD, scientists and policy makers rely on ecosystem assessments.
 A key aspect of these assessments is whether or not human activities within an ecosystem are sustainable.
 Researchers try to determine this by studying indicators that demonstrate how food webs change in response to multiple pressures.
 Yet despite the critical nature of these assessments, a best approach to determine trophic guilds (groups of consumers with similar diets) has not been internationally agreed.

 The Euromarine-funded foresight workshop EFIMBA will address this gap by seeking an agreeable definition of feeding guilds for species and size classes in order to assess change in food-web structure and function.
 The definition of guilds will be based on an analysis of the fundamental diet of marine organisms, using stomach contents sampling with data from across the Atlantic Ocean and the Mediterranean Sea.
 The use of these guilds, supplemented by additional information on species occurrence and behaviour, as indicators of functional groups will be discussed and recommendations provided.
 The international approach will provide a useful means to more easily compare change in ecosystems and communicate outcomes of analyses.